How do I connect my iPad to my TV wirelessly?

 I’m struggling to connect my iPad to my TV wirelessly.
 I’ve tried a few methods, but nothing seems to work.
 I need to mirror my iPad’s screen for a presentation tomorrow.
 Any suggestions on how to do this?

-1. AirPlay: If you have an Apple TV box or a smart TV with AirPlay 2 built-in, this is probably the easiest way.
-Just open Control Center on your iPad (swipe down from the top-right corner), tap on Screen Mirroring, then select your Apple TV or AirPlay-enabled TV from the list.
+If you’re using an Apple TV or a smart TV with built-in AirPlay 2 support, this is the simplest method.
+Open Control Center on your iPad (swipe down from the top-right corner), tap Screen Mirroring, and select your Apple TV or AirPlay-enabled TV from the list.
+If everything is compatible, it usually works instantly.

 I’ve been in the same boat trying to mirror my iPad to the TV, and it can be a real headache.
 Here are a few less common but effective methods you might want to try: